icelandic-lt/emospeech-scripts/README.md

 ```
 The parameters `--dest` and `--dest_name` together form the destination directory of the generated dataset.
 If you have multiple speaker recordings in one directory, each in its own subdirectory, you can simply change the parameters `--orig_name` and `--dest_name` to create the new dataset.
 The parameters `--emotion-script` and `--addenda-script` refer to the utterance scripts you used for recording the raw speaker data.

-If you followed the naming conventions recommended in "Record dataset", you can combine multiple recording directories of the same speaker at once.
+If you followed the naming conventions recommended in [Record dataset](README.md#record-dataset), you can combine multiple recording directories of the same speaker at once.
 The directory pattern that should be followed is: `<voice-name>_<emotion>/`, where `<emotion>` can be any style you want.

 These optional parameters can be provided: